clarisli/CarND-MPC-Project/README.md

 #### 3. Calculate cross track error and orientation error

-Assum the vehicle is travelling a straight road and the longitudinal direction is teh same as the x-axis:
+Assum the vehicle is travelling a straight road and the longitudinal direction is the same as the x-axis:

 The cross track error (cte) is the difference between the difference between the line and the current vehicle position y.
 The reference line is the 3rd order polynomial *f(x)* and CTE at the current state is defined as: